IamJosephdaramola/dev-courses/README.md

 ## Frontend Task 1

-The search component of this application was built with Agolia Api and instant-reactsearch-dom
+The search component of this application was built with Agolia Api and instant-reactsearch-dom.

+It took me two days to complete this task

 ## Available Scripts